crystal-lang/crystal/_gitbook/installation/on_mac_osx_using_homebrew.md

 # On Mac OSX using Homebrew

-To easily install Crystall on Mac you can use [Homebrew](http://brew.sh/).
+To easily install Crystal on Mac you can use [Homebrew](http://brew.sh/).

 ```
 brew update